Chuksugo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 9. Divide and rule
 - Write a script that prints the result of `POWER` divided by `DIVIDE`, followed by a new line.

+### 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath
+- Write a script that displays the result of `BREATH` to the power of `LOVE`.